 The two required core courses for the online master’s in business analytics program are Data Analysis and Decision Making, and Business Analytics (6 credits total).

 Analytics Application Core

 Students take two of the following: Accounting Analytics, Financial Analytics, Marketing Analytics, and Principles of Management Science (6 credits total).

 Analytics Depth Core

-Students may take two additional application courses or technical courses, such as Introduction to Data Science, Advanced Data Analytics, Data Mining, Information Visualization, and others (6 credits total).
+Students may take two additional application courses or technical courses, such as Introduction to Data Science, Advanced Data Analytics, Data Analytics, Information Visualization, and others (6 credits total).

 Students choose an additional six electives (18 credits) from the following:

 By the time students complete the business analytics master’s program, they will be able to collect and organize data; identify patterns in data via visualization, statistical analysis, and data mining; develop alternative strategies based on the data; and develop a plan of action to implement the business decisions derived from the analyses.

 Example Course Schedule